ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 Commands:
 ```

-Next, we configure the camera position.
-The scene "Faculty_1floor" occupies a rectangular space between the position (0,0) and the position (140,110).
+The next step is to configure the camera position.
+The scene *Faculty_1floor* occupies a rectangular space between the position (0,0) and the position (140,110).
 To put the camera in the middle of the scene, set the position value to (70.0,100.0,55.0).
 The camera height is the second parameter.
-Set rotation = { 90.0,0.0,0.0 } and  lookAt = { 0.0, -1.0, 0.0 }
+Set rotation = { 90.0,0.0,0.0 } and  lookAt = { 0.0, -1.0, 0.0 }.

 ```LUA
 Scenario = {